-Truly luxurious holiday accommodation in a tastefully converted byre retaining lots of character, set in a tranquil, rural location, but ideally located for all that the south west has to offer.
+4* Visit Scotland graded luxurious holiday cottage in a tastefully converted byre retaining lots of character, set in a tranquil, rural location, but ideally located for all that south west Scotland has to offer.
 The market town of Castle Douglas, with its reputation as a 'Food Town', is a few minutes' drive away, with many fine independent retailers, as well as excellent coffee shops, restaurants and galleries.

 Approximately two miles away and an easy 45 minute walk down the lane, lies the village of Crossmichael with a well-stocked village shop and pub.
 Alternatively, the busy market town of Castle Douglas, with its reputation as a 'Food Town', is a few minutes' drive away, with many fine independent retailers, as well as excellent coffee shops, restaurants and galleries.

 On the outskirts of Castle Douglas, you will find The National Trust of Scotland's Threave Garden and estate and Threave Castle.
 Or find time to visit the beautiful artists' town of Kirkcudbright, with its busy harbour and MacLellan's Castle, as well as the National Trust's Broughton House, home of artist E.A.
 Hornel.